 Simply put, by including just enough branding within your knowledge base, the database itself will give off a much less “textbook-ish” feel—and will, in turn, be seen as much more welcoming by your audience.

-That is, nobody just browses around a knowledge base for the heck of it.
-When a prospect or customer navigates to your knowledge base, it’s because they have a question that needs be answered.
+The majority of people don't just browse around a knowledge base for the heck of it.
+When a user navigates to your knowledge base, it’s because they have a question that needs to be answered.

-Whatever the case may be, you want to ensure they’re able to get exactly what they need with as little effort as possible.
+Whatever the case may be, you want to ensure your knowledge base user is able to get exactly what they need with as little effort as possible.

 The main area of focus, here, is navigation.

-- Tagging your knowledge base articles to enable search functionality
+- Tagging your knowledge base articles to improve search functionality

-- Including links to other knowledge base documents (and other branded content) for further information
+- Internally linking to other knowledge base documents (and other branded content) for further information

 - Including hierarchical links, allowing users to quickly jump back to a broader section of your knowledge base